 I am not a big fan of labels.
 Here is what I mean by that.

-If I have to check few aspects before I determine whether or not QA can be started, I will simple make a list and perform the action.
+If I have to check few aspects before I determine whether or not QA can be started, I will simply make a list and perform the action.
 In my opinion, it does not matter if I officially call it a “Test readiness review” operation or not – as long as I am doing what I am supposed to do, I think there is no need to call it a specific name or label.

 But I stand corrected.
-Recently, in my class I was teaching Agile-scrum model for software development.
+Recently, in my class, I was teaching Agile-scrum model for software development.
 There was a question ‘how is testing performed in an Agile method?”
-I was explaining two methods- one is where we try to include it within each sprint and the other is a best practice that I have learnt from first-hand implementation- which is to lag a QA sprint with respect to the development one.
+I was explaining two methods- one is where we try to include it within each sprint and the other is a best practice that I have learnt from the first-hand implementation- which is to lag a QA sprint with respect to the development one.

-One of my students asked me if there is a name for the second one and I didn’t, because I never placed emphasis on the names themselves.
+One of my students asked me if there is a name for the second one and I didn’t because I never placed emphasis on the names themselves.

 But at that moment, I felt how important it was to label a process appropriately to make sure that we have a term to refer to the process we are talking about.

 Therefore, today we are going to do just that: Learn the process behind the term “Test Harness”.

 As I mentioned before in some of my previous articles: a lot can be understood from the literal meaning of the name.
 So, check your dictionary for what “Harness” means and the big reveal of whether or not, it applies, in this case, is something we will see at the end.

 There are two contexts to where Test harness is used: